anw1986/Customer-Service-Requests-Analysis/Readme.md

 Perform a service request data analysis of New York City 311 calls.

 ## DATASET EXPLORATION & DATA WRANGLING
-The 311 dataset spans from month-yyy to month-yyy, i.e., days.
+The 311 dataset spans from March-2015 to December-2015, i.e., 277 days.
 Moreover, the following explores more about the dataset:
 - The orignal dataset has 300,698 rows and 53 columns `df.shape`
 - Data type of `columns=['Created Date' ,'Closed Date','Due Date','Resolution Action Updated Date']`  was changed to **datetime**, to easily work with datetime in pandas
 - Used `df.isna().sum()` to determine the missing values in each column. `df.info()` also provides the Non-Null Count and datatype for each column.
 Dropped the following columns with no data.
 The new dataset is 300698 rows and 41 columns